-Its delicately perfumed nose shows peach and floral notes with a hint of orange blossom.
-The stone fruit theme is carried through to the palate, where white peach and nectarine flavours are spiked with mandarin and a hint of spice on the finish.
+Its delicately perfumed nose shows white peach, floral & lime blossom notes with hints of almond.
+The stone fruit theme is carried through to the palate, where green peach, citrus and warm spice notes are found.
 There is a great persistence of flavour in this pale lime coloured wine.
 A unique new offering from Jules.

 Download the Grüner Veltliner 2012 tasting notes (PDF, 740 KB)

 The vines are a couple of years old now and seem to have settled in well, the fruit they produced this year impressed us again with its interesting aromatics and complex flavour profiles.
 The fruit was harvested by machine & hand from two small vineyards in Marlborough in late April - early May.
 The berries were gently pressed and the juice cold settled for 48hrs to remove any solids before fermenting with selected yeast strains.
 The fermentation was kept cool & long to retain the vibrant aromatics.